ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 Utility application for use with RootsMagic databases

-RootsMagic (RM) software uses a database as its main storage.
-The database includes a table that points to external files.
-These files appear under the RM Media tab.
+RootsMagic (RM) software uses a relational database as its main storage.
+The database includes links to external files called "media files".
+These files appear under the RM version 9 Media tab.

 As the number of linked files increases, user errors become more likely.
 * A file on disk may get renamed or moved, breaking the link from the database.
     RM has tools to fix these, but it does not give a log of what it has done.
     There is a report that can be run, but with effort.
 * A file may be added to the media folder on disk but then not attached to the desired database element.
 A common oversight when working quickly.